 Almond Milk for Kittens

-If you have a kitten who wasn’t fully weaned for whatever reason, you might be looking for options on what to feed them.
+If you have a kitten that wasn’t fully weaned for whatever reason, you might be looking for options on what to feed them.
 You may know cow’s milk isn’t the best choice, but will almond milk suffice?
 The answer is no. You shouldn’t replace their mother’s milk with any alternative human replacements.

 What About Other Milk?